David Niles (director): Career

 Niles began his early career in New York City migrating from architectural design to live theatre to music composition and eventually to film and television, working as a director, producer, director of photography, editor, art director, set designer, lighting director, technical director and as a composer.

 From 1969 through 1987, Niles operated abroad in Paris, France, where, with Gilliane Le Gallic, he founded and designed his production facilities Captain Video and VOIR.
-Aside from serving the European television market, Canal Plus, TF1, BBC, Italian Canale 5, Antenne 2, FR3 and Télé Monte-Carlo; Niles created programming for numerous clients including CBS, NBC, ABC, HBO, NHK (Japan), and ESPN.
+Aside from serving the European television market, Canal+, TF1, BBC, Canale 5, Antenne 2, FR3 and Télé Monte-Carlo; Niles created programming for numerous clients including CBS, NBC, ABC, HBO, NHK and ESPN.
 Niles also created hundreds of music videos and commercials while in France, with the largest stars in Europe and the USA.
-Working on many award-winning commercials, documentaries, and Emmy award-winning sports programs like The Tour de France.
+Working on many award-winning commercials, documentaries, and Emmy award-winning sports programs like the Tour de France.

-While in France, he was honored by the French government with the “Chevalier des Arts et des Lettres” for creating the on-air look of all three French television networks, an honor shared with Alfred Hitchcock, Walt Disney,Tim Burton, David Bowie, Philip Glass, Bob Dylan and Bono (U2) to name a few.
+While in France, Niles was honored by the French government with the “Chevalier des Arts et des Lettres” for creating the on-air look of all three French television networks, an honor shared with Alfred Hitchcock, Walt Disney, Tim Burton, David Bowie, Philip Glass, Bob Dylan and Bono (U2) to name a few.

-In 1984, while still in Paris, Niles created the first HDTV production facility in the world, still under the name Captain Video, producing, editing or directing feature films variety shows, live concerts and documentaries for clients including HBO, CBS Entertainment,Twentieth Century Fox, BBC, ABC Wide World of Sports, Lucasfilm, Merv Griffin Productions, and more; featuring stars like Kathleen Turner, Sting, Isabella Rossellini, Catherine Deneuve, Tom Jones, Shirley Maclaine, Phil Collins, Cher, Joni Mitchell, Kris Kristofferson and many others.
+In 1984, while still in Paris, Niles created the first HDTV production facility in the world, still under the name Captain Video, producing, editing or directing feature films variety shows, live concerts and documentaries for clients including HBO, CBS Entertainment, Twentieth Century Fox, BBC, ABC Wide World of Sports, Lucasfilm, Merv Griffin Productions, and more; featuring stars like Kathleen Turner, Sting, Isabella Rossellini, Catherine Deneuve, Tom Jones, Shirley Maclaine, Phil Collins, Cher, Joni Mitchell, Kris Kristofferson and many others.
 Niles produced, directed, shot and edited commercials for Sony, Lancome, L’Oreal, Kellogg’s and countless others.